max05210238/CryptoBar/docs/guides/ASSEMBLY_GUIDE.md

 2. **Remove protective film:**
    - Peel off the protective film from the display

+#add a step to install the screen cable, the connector is just a plug in type, no lock, the other side have female Dupont connectors for connecting to the ESP32#

 3. **Position display in front case:**
    - Place display into the **Matte_Black_Front_Case_V1**
-   - **Orientation:** The end WITHOUT the ribbon cable should face toward the LED
+   - **Orientation:** The end WITHOUT the ribbon cable should face toward the LED#led lens#
-   - Ribbon cable should exit toward the bottom
+   - Ribbon cable should exit toward the bottom#remove this line#

 4. **Screw down display:**
-   - Use the 4 small screws you removed in step 1
+   - Use the 4 small screws you removed in step 1#step 14-1#
    - **⚠️ CRITICAL:** You are screwing directly into the 3D printed plastic (NOT into heat set inserts)
-   - Start all 4 screws by hand first (do not tighten)
+   - Start all 4 screws by hand first (do not tighten)#remove first#
    - Once all 4 are started, tighten VERY GENTLY in a cross pattern:
      - Top-left → Bottom-right → Top-right → Bottom-left
    - **⚠️ Do not over-tighten** - just slightly snug is enough